-IPods, earbuds, headphones and other personal electronic devices are allowed only in classrooms and the lunchroom with teacher/supervisor permission.
-Cameras, televisions, hand-held games, water guns, toys and other similar items constitute a potential classroom disruption and are not allowed in school.
+Earbuds, headphones, and other personal electronic devices are allowed only in classrooms and the lunchroom with teacher/supervisor permission.
+Cameras, televisions, hand-held games, water guns, toys, and other similar items constitute a potential classroom disruption and are not allowed in school.
 Cell phones can be used between classes, during lunch and in study halls, and with teacher permission, during class.
 Cell phones will be collected at the beginning of class and returned at the end.
 Phones may also be kept locked in students' lockers.
 Inappropriate use of a device or a prohibited item will result in it being taken away from the student.
 The first time one of these devices is confiscated, the student may pick it up in the office at the end of the day.
 The second time, a parent must retrieve it from the office.
 Students found in violation of this policy may be subject to discipline and, in cases where a law may be violated, law enforcement may be contacted.
-Students need to remember that whatever they put on a personal electronic device could end up anywhere, so they need to ensure the device is used appropriately.